-LLB Law in Practice is a four-year programme: students study the first two years at Queen Mary University of London; the third year is spent on a paid internship with a legal practitioner, returning to Queen Mary for the final year of study.
+LLB Law in Practice is a four-year programme: students study the first two years at Queen Mary University of London; the third year is spent on a paid internship applying your legal skills and knowledge at an employer, returning to Queen Mary for the final year of study.

 This Qualifying Law Degree covers all the core modules needed to satisfy professional requirements for the foundations of legal knowledge and skills in England and Wales and some other jurisdictions.
-The third year of the programme is spent pursuing a legal internship with a legal employer and these employers are Bindmans LLP, Bryan Cave Leighton Paisner LLP, Mishcon de Reya LLP, Paul Hastings LLP and Reed Smith LLP.
+The third year of the programme is spent pursuing an internship with one of the employers partnering with us on the programme, which currently are:

 The placement is during the third year of the four-year programme.
 You will be required to keep a weekly reflective journal, which will be maintained as a portfolio throughout the year and presented at the end of the internship.
 You will be assessed on a pass/fail basis and the placement year is a 120-credit module.
 This module does not count towards the degree classification.